-*The Department of Obstetrics and Gynecology and the Department of Psychiatry at Baylor College of Medicine is currently accepting applications for one, one-year fellowship position in Women's Mental Health, which begins July 1, 2023*
+*The Department of Obstetrics and Gynecology and the Department of Psychiatry at Baylor College of Medicine is currently accepting applications for two, one-year fellowship position in Women's Mental Health, which begins Aug.
+1, 2023*

 The fellowship provides an opportunity to individuals seeking advanced training in women’s mental health with a focus on perinatal and community mental health.
 Why a Women’s Mental Health Fellowship at Baylor College of Medicine?
 The Women’s Place, Center for Reproductive Psychiatry, is one of the few programs in the nation addressing reproductive mental health in an integrated manner within an academic obstetrics and gynecology department.
 The Women’s Place is situated within Texas Children’s Hospital’s Pavilion for Women, which stands in the heart of the renowned Texas Medical Center in Houston, Texas.
 Fellows work with attending psychiatrists who are faculty at Baylor College of Medicine in the Obstetrics and Gynecology Department.